Financial-Times/topics-rw-neo4j/README.md

 ## Endpoints
 /topics/{uuid}
 ### PUT
-The only mandatory field is the uuid and prefLabel and alternativeIdentifiers.uuids.
-The uuid in the body must match the one used on the path.
+"The only mandatory fields are the uuid, the prefLabel and the alternativeIdentifier uuids (because the uuid is also listed in the alternativeIdentifier uuids list)."

 Every request results in an attempt to update that topic: unlike with GraphDB there is no check on whether the topic already exists and whether there are any changes between what's there and what's being written.
 We just do a MERGE which is Neo4j for create if not there, update if it is there.